8go/matrix-commander/README.md

 into the Matrix account.
 Now this program can be used to easily send simple text messages, images, and so forth to the just configured room.

+# Verification

+As second step after the `--login`, it is recommended to perform an emoji verification by running `--verify`.
+Verification is always interactive, bacause the emojis need to be confirmed via the keyboard.
+If desired `--login` and `--verify` can be done in the same first run.
+The program can accept verification request and verify other devices via emojis.
+See `--verify` in help for more details.

+# Room Operations, Actions on Rooms

+The program can create rooms, join, leave and forget rooms.
+It can also send invitations to join rooms to others (given that user has the appropriate permissions) as well as ban, unban and kick other users from rooms.

 # Sending